Ryuho Okawa: Study group

 In June 1987, a new series of books, called the "law" (法, hō) series, launched.
 The first three books, The Laws of the Sun (太陽の法, Taiyō no hō), The Golden Laws (黄金の法, Ōgon no hō), and The Laws of Eternity (永遠の法, Eien no hō), published from June to October, may be seen as the fundamental doctrinal text of Happy Science.
 The three books are collectively called "The Trilogy of Salvation" (救世の三部作, Kyūsei no Sambu-saku).
 They were originally presented as the final revelations of the Buddha.
 The Laws of the Sun is the first book in which Okawa explained his own point of view and his teachings.
 While Okawa had published books before, they were all spiritual messages that came from spirits, not Okawa.
 The book contains "the core of [Happy Science]'s doctrine" and is "the starting point of its salvation movement".
 The book also contains an account of Okawa's early life.
 The Golden Laws is dedicated to "time and history in relation to the Truth".
 The Laws of Eternity focuses on the structure of the spirit world, which The Laws of Sun also covers, but the book explains it in greater detail.
 Each book in the trilogy has a subtitle which mentions the shaka.
 The subtitles would be changed in future editions following changes in Happy Science's doctrine.

-At the end of 1989, with the publication of The Rebirth of the Buddha, Okawa officially declared that he is an incarnation of Buddha.
-His teachings were re-interpreted in light of this revelation.
-The doctrine of Happy Science was interpreted to be fundamentally Buddhist.
+At the end of 1989, with the publication of The Rebirth of the Buddha, Okawa officially claimed that he was an incarnation of Buddha and his is teachings were re-interpreted in light of this revelation.
+The doctrine of Happy Science was interpreted to be fundamentally Buddhist, according to his own followers.